 Population: Increase in population affects the natural resources; there is increase in waste, pollution of land; air and water.

-Urbanization: Sudden and unplanned expansion of cities has resulted deterioration of air and water quality and has generated lots of waste, polluting the urban cities very quickly.
-This is due to the migration of poor people from villages to these urban areas who come to seek for opportunities of employment.
+Urbanization: Sudden and unplanned expansion of cities has resulted in the deterioration of air and water quality and has generated lots of waste, polluting the urban cities very quickly.
+This is due to the migration of poor people from villages to these urban areas who come to seek for employment opportunities.
 Human encroachment has also affected the wildlife; we are building our homes while destroying theirs.